Kaedras/HunterPie-SyncPlugin/README.md

 # Important notice:
 01/11/2020

-The plugin is currently causing several issues without providing the intended functionality, therefore I've shut down the server until they are resolved.<br>
+The plugin is currently causing several issues without providing the intended functionality, therefore I've shut down the server until they are resolved.<br><br>

+29/11/2020

+Thanks to recent changes to HunterPie the plugin is now easier to work on.
+I will release an updated version soon.

 Description: